-Here is a hand that most players would recognize as biddable with little fear of being euchred.
+Here is a hand that most players would recognize as biddable with little fear of a euchred.
 Still there are risks.
-The biggest worry would be that the top 3 trump are all in the same opponent's hands.
-Like many hands where you don't hold the top trump, thought has to be given to how the cards are played to assure a point is made.
+The biggest worry would be that the top three trump are all in the same opponent's hands.
+Like many hands where you don't hold the top trump, thought has to be given as to how the cards are played to assure a making a point.

-The dealer is in the South seat and has turned up the 10 of diamonds.
-Bidding get passed back around and they pick up the 10 while discarding the queen of clubs.
+The dealer is in the South seat and turns up the 10 of diamonds.
+Bidding is passed back and the dealer picks up the 10 while discarding the queen of clubs.

-The player in the West starts off the hand by leading the king of spades.
+The player in the West starts the hand by leading the king of spades.
 North follows suit with the queen and East follows with the 10.
-The dealer/maker(S) makes good use of the 9 of trump to take the trick.
+The dealer/maker(S) makes good use of his 9 of trump to take the trick.
 The maker's team now has one trick in.
 They still need two more.
-1 trump has been played.
+One trump played.

-The maker now follows a basic euchre guideline of leading trump before playing aces by leading the 10.
+The maker follows a basic euchre guideline of leading trump before playing aces by leading the 10.
 West takes the trick with the right.
 North shows void in trump and throws off a junk 9 of clubs.
 East plays the trump queen.
-By counting trump the dealer now knows there are 4 trump have been played.
+By counting the dealer now knows there are four trump played.
 His partner has none and there are still two against him.
-Both teams now have taken a trick.
+Both teams now have a trick.

-As it turned out the left was buried and the ace of clubs drew out the only remaining trump, leaving the bidder with the boss card and another point for their team.
+As it turned out the left is buried and the ace of clubs draws out the only remaining trump, leaving the maker with the boss card and another point for their team.

 Now I know there are those that would say the maker was just lucky.
-But how is it 'just luck' when things go as planned and the calling team makes their point?
+Yet, how is it 'just luck' when things go as planned and the calling team makes their point?